-Daniele Giovannucci is President of the Committee on Sustainability Assessment (COSA) — a consortium of more than 60 global institutions advancing innovative ways to measure and manage sustainability.
+Daniele Giovannucci is a systems thinker, author, and lecturer on sustainable development themes.
+He is the co-founder (2005) and President of the Committee on Sustainability Assessment (COSA) — a consortium of more than 60 global institutions advancing innovative ways to measure and manage sustainability.

-Public sector experiences include a United Nations appointment to lead a 70-strong expert team formulating the strategic input to the Food and Agriculture strategy.
-A former Senior Consultant at The World Bank, he has also led multinational teams for the International Finance Corporation, International Fund for Agriculture Development, the US Agency for International Development, and the International Trade Centre.
+A former Senior Consultant at The World Bank and founding member of its Markets and Agribusiness Thematic Team, he has also led multinational teams focused on national strategies and large-scale evaluations for institutions such as the International Finance Corporation, International Fund for Agriculture Development, the US Agency for International Development, and the International Trade Centre.

-His early realization that technology will drive sustainability solutions has put him at the forefront of sustainability innovations (CAPI, Common Global Indicators, impact-based management).
-Today, he is an advocate for pragmatic approaches, such as the democratization of data and human-scale advanced technologies that engage farming communities more effectively in their own resilient development.
+His early investments in technology to drive sustainability innovation has put him at the forefront of developments such as CAPI, Common Global Indicators, and impact-based management.
+Today, he is an advocate for pragmatic approaches, such as the democratization of data and the human-scaling of advanced technologies that engage farming communities more effectively in their own resilient development.

-His academic work includes review and editorial guidance for various scientific and professional publications and teaching in various capacities – from Environmental Standards Seminars for Chinese Government officials (World Bank Institute), to a Master’s degree course on sustainability for scholars from across the Mediterranean region (CIHEAM), to international business seminars (University of Pennsylvania Wharton School).
+His public service includes a United Nations appointment to lead the 70-strong expert team formulating the strategic input to the Food and Agriculture strategy for the 21st century.
+In academia, his work includes review and editorial guidance for various scientific and professional publications and teaching in various capacities – from Environmental Standards Seminars for Chinese Government officials (World Bank Institute), to a Master’s degree course on sustainability for scholars from across the Mediterranean region (CIHEAM), to international business seminars (University of Pennsylvania Wharton School).

-Daniele resides with his family and a menagerie of not-so-tame animals, including an armadillo, on a small coastal island in Florida (U.S.) where he is committed to creating a purposeful life.
+Daniele serves in local government and community organizations where he resides, with his family and a menagerie of not-so-tame animals, including an armadillo, on a small coastal island in Florida (U.S.) where he is committed to creating a purposeful life.